ArdentEmpiricist/enc_file/README.md

 7 Calculate Hash
 ```

-*Option to generate a new key.file provided at first run or if no key file is detected.
+*Option to generate a new key.file provided at first run or if no keyfile is detected.
 Keyfile needs to reside in program directory.*

 ## Breaking changes:
 *Breaking change in Version 0.3:* Changed input of some functions.
 To encrypt/decrypt and hash use e.g. "encrypt_chacha(readfile(example.file).unwrap(), key).unwrap()".
-Changed to keymap to work with several keys conveniently.
-You can import your old keys, using "Add key" -> "manually".
+Change to keymap to conveniently work with several keys.
+You can import your old keys using "Add key" -> "manually".

 *Breaking change in Version 0.2:* Using XChaCha20Poly1305 as default encryption/decryption.
 AES is still available using encrypt_aes or decrypt_aes to maintain backwards compability.